Why the Brooklyn Marine Terminal Development is Awful - Comparing It To Great Waterfronts Around the World

 As an organization, we have worked on well over 100 major waterfronts around the world, and after reviewing our work, we found the following issues concerning Brooklyn's proposed waterfront.

-• No one comes to New York to see the waterfronts because there are no defining reasons to do so, except for several high-profile landmarks like the Statue of Liberty that people want to photograph.
-The proposed BMT would do nothing to remedy this issue.
+• The waterfront lacks destinations.
+No one comes to New York to see the waterfronts because there are no defining reasons to do so, except for several landmarks people want to photograph.
+The proposed BMT would do nothing to create local, vibrant centers of community where people can gather.
+In most major cities around the world, the waterfront defines public life.
+This isn't the case in New York.

-• The height and sterile design of the buildings will kill the charm, character, and accessibility of the waterfront.
-No City would tolerate developments like this.
-Not one of the 100+ waterfronts we worked on had clusters of high-rises even close to the height and design as what has been proposed for Brooklyn Marine Terminal.
+• The height and sterile design of the buildings will kill the waterfront's charm, character, and accessibility.
+Across the 100+ waterfronts we’ve worked on, none of the successful shorelines featured clusters of high-rises anywhere near the height or design proposed for the Brooklyn Marine Terminal.

 • The Proposed Plan creates a solid wall separating nearby neighborhoods.
 Meanwhile, many of the world's best waterfronts are intricately integrated into the city centers, including historic centers.